garrandall/popular-music-data/tracks/raise-up-petey-pablo.md

 just before our basketball pep-rally jumped off (hah!)
 My house, my home, my hood (hah!)
 My brother, my sister, my cous' (hah!)
-My niggaz that was there from the beginin been wit me even 'fore they knew what bein with me was Y'all niggaz just glanced at it, now I gotcha starin at it Wouldn't been the same ol' North Carolina, it's been then Y'all niggaz just gettin it, oh it's a shame isn't it?
+My niggas that was there from the beginin been wit me even 'fore they knew what bein with me was Y'all niggas just glanced at it, now I gotcha starin at it Wouldn't been the same ol' North Carolina, it's been then Y'all niggas just gettin it, oh it's a shame isn't it?
-Oh you thought we said we were comin wit a whole lotta songs we were bullshhh! (ahh!)
+Oh you thought we said we were comin wit a whole lotta songs we were bullshhh! (ah!)

 Man I had to do it
 just incase you were one of the ones who wanted to come and ask somethin stupid (What you think you doin?)
 What it look like?
-Puttin it down for my niggaz in the south side
+Puttin it down for my niggas in the south side
 North Carolina, South Carolina
 And all my little bitty ova looked hick towns
 We gonna hit y'all asses, ain't nothin but a T.D. blast